 Watertown Municipal Compost Collection

-This program is only open for residents in buildings that contain 4 units or less and have city-provided trash and recycling pickup.
+This program is only open for residents in buildings with fewer than 8 units that have city-provided trash and recycling pickup.
 If you have questions about eligibility, please email: firstname.lastname@example.org

 Why Participate in Food Scrap Collection

 30% of household waste is compostable.
 This includes all food scraps, soiled paper products, and certified compostable serviceware.
 In your curbside bucket, you are able to compost more than you can in a backyard system, including meat, dairy, bones, and certified compostable serviceware, because the material is taken to one of our industrial compost facilities.
 By diverting these scraps from the landfill where they would generate methane, a powerful greenhouse gas, or be incinerated, they are instead turned into nutrient-rich compost that is used to improve soil and plant health on local farms and backyard gardens while also drawing down carbon from the atmosphere.

 View (or download and print) the detailed list of acceptable items.
 Read more about what's compostable on the Compost Guide and FAQ page.
 We do not accept yard waste or grass clippings in your green bin.